Getting On (American TV series): Critical response

 The first season received positive reviews.
-Rotten Tomatoes reports that 72% of critics liked it with an average rating of 7.5 out of 10 with the general consensus: "Though sometimes juvenile in nature, Getting On finds the funny, even in a somber setting, with humorous yet sensitive narratives and characterizations."
-The pilot episode scored a 73 out of 100 on Metacritic based on 23 reviews, indicating "generally favorable reviews".
+On Rotten Tomatoes, the season has an approval rating of 76% with an average rating of 7.6 out of 10 based on 29 reviews.
+The critics' consensus is, "Though sometimes juvenile in nature, Getting On finds the funny, even in a somber setting, with humorous yet sensitive narratives and characterizations."
+The pilot episode scored a 73 out of 100 on Metacritic based on 21 reviews, indicating "generally favorable reviews".
 In a highly positive review, San Francisco Chronicle contributor David Wiegand said, "There is a brilliant mix of poignancy and hilarity in Getting On, which is why it all works so well."
 Emily VanDerWerff of The A.V.
 Club wrote "Getting On captures the drudgery of work and life in this ward, but it also catches glimpses of the beauty, and it’s in those moments that it feels like a series that deserves better than it’s going to get."
 On the more negative side, Mike Lechevallier of Slant Magazine wrote that "the show's setting is such an overwhelmingly depressing environment that much of the offbeat humor ends up flatlining."

 On Rotten Tomatoes, the second season scored a 100% approval rating with an average rating of 8.6 out of 10 based on 11 reviews.
 The critics' consensus is "Getting On continues to work by poking fun at a typically serious theme and the psychological drama surrounding it, with a dose of laugh-out-loud slapstick injected into a big, sweet heart."
 On Metacritic, the second season has a score of 85 out of 100 based on 6 review, indicating "universal acclaim".

 The third season received very positive reviews.
-On Metacritic, it has a score of 86 out of 100 based on 5 reviews, indicating "universal acclaim".
+On Rotten Tomatoes, the third season scored a 100% approval rating with an average rating of 9 out of 10 based on 11 reviews.
+The critics' consensus is "Getting On's penchant for shaping everyday struggles – no matter how banal – into brutal and heartwarming humor concludes the series with hilarious results."
+On Metacritic, it has a score of 85 out of 100 based on 6 reviews, indicating "universal acclaim".
 Melissa Maerz of Entertainment Weekly gave it an "A−" grade and wrote, "In its third and final season, the series is still brilliantly droll, elevating the most mundane moments into something that's either hilariously awkward or genuinely moving–or, at its best, both."